 Our dining room chairs match our barstools.
 And the benches I got from Wayfair.
 Ours look nothing like the ones I've linked below because we did some updating to ours.
 The link I added are the exact benches we bought.
 However, the photo online was very off.
 They arrived with a tan fabric and the wood was actually green.
 I liked the tan fabric so Delaney took them apart and painted the wood white.
 They ended up looking perfect with everything and I like them even better than if they would have came how they looked online!
 Another super simple upgrade that didn't cost us anything as we already had leftover paint.
 Plus we got them for half off because of Wayfair's photo mistake.
 I love having the benches because it makes the dining room and table just feel more open.
 Plus I use the dining room table as my photo area all the time and I can easily stand on the benches!

-And when you walk up the stairs we have a little rug and bench.
+And when you walk up the stairs we have a little rug and hutch.
 This is like the welcoming area upstairs.
-We use the bench to set down mail or things we need to bring upstairs, so that's nice to have there.
+We use the hutch for mail and I actually store my grocery bags in it, as that way they aren't taking up space in my pantry!
+I made a simple upgrade on the hutch by adding matte black handles to it that match the TV table, as I felt it was a little plain without them.
 And I put a mirror on the wall there, as you can check yourself on your way out of the house haha.
 It also brings in mountain views from the other side!
 The mirror we bought on Wayfair.
 I loved the mirror but the color was too dark.
 So Delaney actually removed the wood from it and sanded it down, we were going to paint it, but it looked so much like the poplar so we left it like that!

 Our living room is the center of our home.
 We have amazing views of the mountains out of all the windows.
 And this is where we spend most of our time.
 Whether we're in the kitchen or chilling on the couch, I love that it's all connected and we are all together in this space.
 The living room actually turned out to be smaller than I thought it would, haha.
 Everything else in the house turned out how I expected, but the living room just happened to be smaller.
 I was planning to have a chair or two as well, but there was just no space.
 Luckily, it's just Delaney, Otto, and me and will be like that forever so we don't need a huge living room.
 And this way it's really cozy.